How To Become a Licensed Private Investigator in California

 Training Resources – Improve your chances of getting licensed by completing a certificate or degree program, training course, or home study course.
 Learn what options are available to get the investigative knowledge necessary to get licensed.

-Iowa Private Investigator Licensing Requirements Private investigator licensing in the state of Iowa is handled by the Iowa Department of
+Oregon Private Investigator Licensing Requirements Private Investigator licensing in the state of Oregon is handled by the Oregon Department of